 But they are things worth repeating.
-They are values worth reinforcing to our community.
+They are values worth reinforcing to our community, especially right now.

-Having a formal content code of ethics today helps us maintain high quality because it shows anyone contributing to IMPACT that we are serious about delivering on these points and won’t accept content that doesn’t.
+A formal content code of ethics helps us maintain high quality and shows everyone that we are serious about delivering on these points and won’t accept content that doesn’t.

-And last but not least, it says to our audience, contributors, competitors, and industry as a whole, that we mean business.
 We’re not just a brand trying to push readers to our products.
-We’re out to educate and changes lives for the better.
+We’re out to educate and change human lives for the better.

 Having a content code of ethics reiterates what we stand for and what we promise as a brand publisher.

-For over ten years now, IMPACT has been a pioneer and highly-respected voice in the digital sales and marketing content space.
+For over ten years now, IMPACT has been a highly-respected voice in the digital sales and marketing space.

-A code of ethics sets this expectation and promise.
+A code of ethics sets this expectation as a promise.

 So, how can your team create yours?
-Well, first, don’t get intimidated by the name as I did.
+Well, first, don’t get intimidated.

 At your next marketing meeting, start by sitting down with your team and discussing the values most important to your organization and in your industry.